AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/experience-decisioning-uc.md

     ![](assets/decision-code-based-add-decision.png)

-1. You can also add any other attribute available in the Expression editor, such as profile attributes.
+1. You can also add any other attribute available in the personalization editor, such as profile attributes.

     ![](assets/decision-code-based-decision-profile-attribute.png)